Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Introduction

-\begin{itemize} \item \textbf{Parallel Training:} This work contributes a modular simulation parallelization framework, which allows selectively isolating the exteroceptive perception, collision, and interaction within or among MARL system(s). \item \textbf{Sim2Real Transfer:} We introduce a bi-directional digital twinning framework to immerse a limited number of physical agents within a digital environment running virtual peer(s) to evaluate the MARL policies. \item \textbf{Case Studies:} This work presents a cooperative non-zero-sum use-case of intersection traversal and a competitive zero-sum use-case of head-to-head autonomous racing.
-The agents are provided with realistically sparse observation spaces and employ onboard state estimation for real-time feedback during sim2real transfer. \item \textbf{MARL Analysis:} The proposed MARL formulations are benchmarked against a decentralized reactive planning algorithm to assess their efficacy.
+Our work tries to address these MARL pain points by proposing and offering a unified set of open-source\footnote{\textbf{GitHub:} \url{https://github.com/AutoDRIVE-Ecosystem/MRDT-MARL}} tools for multi-agent robotics problems that were previously scattered and underexplored in related fields.
+The key contributions of this work can be summarized as follows: \begin{itemize} \item \textbf{Smart Parallelization:} We contribute a modular simulation parallelization framework, which allows selectively isolating the exteroceptive perception, collision, and interaction within or among MARL system(s). \item \textbf{Digital Twinning:} We introduce a bi-directional mixed-reality digital twinning framework to immerse a limited number of physical agents within a digital environment running virtual peer(s) to train/evaluate MARL policies. \item \textbf{Case Studies:} This work presents a cooperative non-zero-sum use-case of intersection traversal and a competitive zero-sum use-case of head-to-head autonomous racing.
+The agents are provided with realistically sparse observation spaces and employ onboard state estimation for real-time feedback during sim2real transfer. \item \textbf{MARL Analysis:} The proposed MARL case studies are benchmarked against a comparable set of baseline algorithms to assess their efficacy.
 We numerically evaluate the sim2real gap to analyze the effect of systematic domain randomization introduced in this work. \end{itemize}